 Parents of young Muslim children are often concerned that the environment of American public schools is overly permissive, including dating and sexual experimentation, drug and alcohol use, gangs and violence, and the vagaries of peer pressure.
 Some Muslim parents also object to their children participating in dance and music classes, mixed social events, or the observances of certain popular holidays that have non-Islamic religious roots or are in conflict with Islamic teachings.
 Further, parents are concerned about their children having to contend with stereotypes in textbooks, classrooms, and on the playground.
-Girls have a particularly difficult time: those who wear the hijab to school often report that they have to defend this practice to their teachers, explain it to their friends, and suffer having their scarves ripped from their heads repeatedly by classmates.
+Girls have a particularly difficult time: those who wear the hijab to school often report that they have to defend this practice to their teachers, explain it to their friends, and suffer repeatedly having their scarves ripped from their heads by classmates.

 The school system sometimes exacerbates, rather than alleviates, these problems.
 Teachers and administrators, lacking information about Islam, are sometimes insensitive to Muslim religious observances.
 Many parents have struggled to get cafeterias to accommodate Muslim dietary restrictions; Muslim parents wishing to have their children excused for afternoon or Jum’ah prayers often face great difficulties.
 In some extreme cases, parents have even been accused of child abuse by teachers unaware of the significance of the Ramadan fast.

 One of the most significant problems with enrolling Muslim children in American public schools is that children often face a disjuncture between the values of their home and those of the school.
-To some degree, Muslim parents today are facing problems similar to those of Catholic and Jewish parents in the late nineteenth century whose children faced discrimination in a predominantly Protestant school system.
+To some degree, Muslim parents today are facing problems similar to those of Catholic and Jewish parents in the late 19th century whose children faced discrimination in a predominantly Protestant school system.
 One solution has been similar to that of Catholics: to create independent schools.
-As of 2008, there were over 200 full-time Islamic schools in the United States, from Alabama to Arizona, from Wisconsin to Washington.
+As of 2020, there were over 200 full-time Islamic schools in the United States, from Alabama to Arizona, from Wisconsin to Washington.

 Islamic schools are often affiliated with, and situated near, the community mosque.
 The Granada School is located in the Islamic Center of the Muslim Community Association (MCA) of Santa Clara, California.
 Salat is performed in the adjacent prayer hall as a part of the daily school schedule.
 The establishment of this full-time school has led many young Muslim families in the Bay Area to buy homes in Santa Clara; there is often a significant waiting list for children wishing to attend the Granada School.